jamesdoh0109/frontend-challenge-f24/README.md

 ### Redirect when accessing /checkout with empty cart

-In our application, a user can simply "checkout" by navigating to the /checkout route.
+In our application, students can simply "checkout" by navigating to the /checkout page.
 That is, it is possible to checkout without necessarily navigating to /cart and clicking on the checkout button.
-Except for one scenario: if user doesn't have anything in the cart.
-In this case, a user should not be able to check out.
+Except for one scenario: if a student doesn't have anything in the cart.
+In this case, a student should not be able to check out.
 To account for this situation, I have implemented the following:

 ```typescript
 // /checkout/page.tsx